drhoome/cprint/README.md

 - Easy to understand documentation trought [wiki] (https://github.com/h0m3/python-mprint/wiki).
 - Can nest tags, you can mix formatting and colors
 - Use own Markup Engine, lighter and no additional dependencies for processing markup.
+- Easy to personalize, you can easly add new color or create your own tags.

 # Try it now